panacea-js/core/README.md

 ```

 That's it!
 You should see in the final output: "Server listening on port 3000"

+> Having issues?
+We've love to know what went wrong, so we can improve your experience.
+Please open a [support request](https://github.com/panacea-js/core/issues/new).

 To explore you GraphQL schema with [Voyager](https://github.com/APIs-guru/graphql-voyager) go to [http://localhost:3000/voyager](http://localhost:3000/voyager)